Education & Community Programs > Disney Musicals In Schools Resources

 As part of our STG family, you receive discounted tickets to select shows at The Paramount, Moore, and Neptune Theatres!
 Go to www.stgpresents.org/groups/stgfriends and use the code STGFRIENDS to receive your discount and benefits (this link and code can be shared with fellow educators and family/friends)

-Schools participating in Disney Musicals In Schools receive a discounted rate of $1 per ticket for our STG Student Matinee Programs
+Schools participating in Disney Musicals In Schools receive free tickets for our STG Student Matinee Programs.

 Title I Schools also receive this discounted offer, so feel free to share the Student Matinee Program link with your fellow educators!

-To date, Seattle Theatre Group has partnered with 12 School Districts for Disney Musicals In Schools including the following: Bremerton, Conway, Federal Way, Highline, Lake Washington, Monroe, Renton, Seattle, South Kitsap, Tacoma, Tukwila, and White River.
+To date, Seattle Theatre Group has partnered with 13 School Districts for Disney Musicals In Schools including the following: Bremerton, Conway, Edmonds, Federal Way, Highline, Lake Washington, Monroe, Renton, Seattle, South Kitsap, Tacoma, Tukwila, and White River.

 Below is a list of schools that have successfully completed Disney Musicals in Schools, along with current schools participating in the program: